NicMcPhee/refactor-rustlings-try-from-into/README.md

 ### Handling a triple as input

-Implementing the first part of the exercise is almost exactly the same as the implementation of the simplified version up above, namely we convert each color component to a `u8` and use a `match` clause to check for errors:
+Implementing the first part of the exercise is almost exactly the same as the implementation of the simplified function up above, namely we convert each color component to a `u8` and use a `match` clause to check for errors: